 Home sized wind turbines are well suited as a complementary power generation source to an existing residential off-grid energy system.
-For many locations offsets weather or conditions when there is little sun.
+For many locations, the turbine offsets weather or conditions when there is little sun.

 Primus Windpower is known for their smaller AIR series wind generators, which are used for small cabins and boat use and produce about 35kWh per month in 12mph average winds.
 Pika Energy has recently innovated their larger, Pika home wind turbines which produces about 200kWh per month at the same average wind speed.
 Both are manufactured here in the USA.Read more +